Alicante Valencia And Murcia, Spain Travel Guide

 Designated spaces for strollers and wheelchairs on contemporary vehicles.
 Easy access for all.

-Alicante’s city center is pedestrian-friendly.
+Alicante’s city center is for walking-friendly.
 For farther travel or when tired, the bus and tram networks present convenient and economical options.

 Planning your routes using recommended apps like Google Maps optimizes your travel time and experience within the city.